cssinjs/jss/docs/react-jss.md

 #### Theming

 The idea is that you define a theme, wrap your application with `ThemeProvider` and pass the `theme` to `ThemeProvider`.
-ThemeProvider will pass it over `context` to your styles creator function and to your props.
-After that you may change your theme, and all your components will get the new theme automatically.
+ThemeProvider will pass it over `context` to your styles creator function and your props.
+After that, you may change your theme, and all your components will get the new theme automatically.

 Under the hood `react-jss` uses the unified CSSinJS `theming` solution for React.
-You can find [detailed docs in its repo](https://github.com/iamstarkov/theming).
+You can find [full docs in its repo](https://github.com/iamstarkov/theming).

-Using `ThemeProvider`:
+Usage of `ThemeProvider`:

 - It has a `theme` prop which should be an `object` or `function`:
-  - If it is an `Object` and used in a root `ThemeProvider` then it's intact and being passed down the react tree.
+  - If it is an `Object` and used in a root `ThemeProvider`, then it's intact and being passed down the React Tree.
-  - If it is `Object` and used in a nested `ThemeProvider` then it's being merged with theme from a parent `ThemeProvider` and passed down the react tree.
+  - If it is `Object` and used in a nested `ThemeProvider`, then it gets merged with the theme from a parent `ThemeProvider` and passed down the react tree.
-  - If it is `Function` and used in a nested `ThemeProvider` then it's being applied to the theme from a parent `ThemeProvider`.
-If result is an `Object` it will be passed down the react tree, throws otherwise.
+  - If it is `Function` and used in a nested `ThemeProvider`, then it's being applied to the theme from a parent `ThemeProvider`.
+If the result is an `Object` it will be passed down the react tree, throws otherwise.
-- `ThemeProvider` as every other component can render only single child, because it uses `React.Children.only` in render and throws otherwise.
+- `ThemeProvider` as every other component can render only a single child because it uses `React.Children.only` in render and throws otherwise.
 - [Read more about `ThemeProvider` in `theming`'s documentation.](https://github.com/iamstarkov/theming#themeprovider)

 ```javascript